 Many employers prefer disaster operations specialist candidates with a master’s degree in emergency management.
 The degree offers an in-depth study of strategic planning in disaster response and recovery, critical communications, and vulnerability and risk assessment, along with other key emergency management and concepts.

 Step Three: Gain Work Experience

 Disaster operations specialist positions require experience in the field.
 Those interested in the career can benefit from work with a humanitarian focus or in disaster response.
-This work along with experience in emergency relief programs or post-emergency recovery develop critical skills in areas such as needs assessment, communication, and problems-solving.
+This work, along with experience in emergency relief programs or post-emergency recovery, helps develop critical skills in areas such as needs assessment, communication, and problem-solving.

 It also helps cultivate the ability to remain calm in stressful situations, which is key to succeeding as a disaster operations specialist.